Gull group at the University of Warsaw

 PhD positions

 Several positions for PhD candidates are available.
-Candidates are expected to apply to the Graduate School at the University of Warsaw.
+Candidates are expected to become part of the Graduate School at the University of Warsaw.
 Please contact emanuel.gull@gmail.com for information and help with the application procedure.
+Detailed information can be found at the physics department and at the doctoral school.
+In the past, the timeline for applications was as follows:

 Related Work and References